xdaluca/devconwiki/readme.md

 2. If you are not certain how to do this, please create an issue in this repository, and we will add your notes to the wiki.

 Check-out the Foam Editor Configuration page if you want to have all the [Foam](https://foambubble.github.io/) features enabled in your editor while you are contributing to the Devcon wiki.

+## For speakers

+If you see a note about the talk you gave, please review and feel free to make any edits, we will try to get confirmation that you are indeed the speaker from the Devcon team and add a "verified by speaker ✅" to the note.

 ## About Devcon